Generalized local jacobians and commutative group stacks: Algebraic homology

 \textbf{Homology of the point.} We write $\HH^{alg}(k)$ for $\HH^{alg}(\Spec\, k)$.
 It is easy to see that $\HH^{alg}(k)\simeq \ZZ$ is the constant fppf sheaf associated to $\ZZ$ and pro-constant as a pro-object. \\

 \textbf{Homology groups.} The pro-object $\HH^{alg}(X)$ possesses pro-homology groups $\HH_i^{alg}(X):=\pi_i(\HH^{alg}(X))$, which are commutative pro-algebraic groups over $k$.
-By definition our notion of commutative algebraic group stacks $\HH_0^{alg}(X)$ is a pro (separated) group scheme locally of finite presentation, and all the $\HH_i^{alg}(X)$ are group schemes separated and of finite type for $i>0$.
+By definition of our notion of commutative algebraic group stacks $\HH_0^{alg}(X)$ is a pro-group scheme locally of finite presentation, and all the $\HH_i^{alg}(X)$ are pro-group schemes of finite type for $i>0$.

 In general, the projection $X \to \Spec\, k$ provides a canonical morphism $\HH^{alg}(X) \to \HH^{alg}(\Spec\, k)\simeq \ZZ$.
 We thus have a canonical fibration sequence of commutative algebraic group stacks